simongui/simongui.github.io/_posts/2024-08-08-coordinated-omission.markdown

 2. The request start time should represent when it was scheduled to run, not when it actually ran so that response time can be calculated correctly.

 # What tools do I recommend?
-Fundamentally this is a completely different approach to designing a benchmarking tool.
 Unfortunately most benchmarking tools are vulnerable to inaccurate results and actually synchronize with the system under test allowing the target system to accidentally orchestrate the benchmarking tool.
+To correct for this problem the testing tool needs to be designed in a way that takes special care in how it dispatches requests and how it tracks the request start time and end time.
+The 2 key design considerations are the following.
+1. The testing tool needs to send a constant rate of requests and prevent accidentally being orchestrated by the system under test due to back pressure.
+2. The request start time needs to be when that request _should have been dispatched_ based on the rate so that back pressure delays are represented not hidden.

+Both points are extremely important to accurate results as mentioned by Gil Tene.
+Many benchmarking tools calculate response time based on a request start time of when the request was sent not when it _should have been sent based on the rate_.

 This is not an exhaustive list but here are some tools I'm aware of that correct for Coordinated Omission.
 - [Wrk2](https://github.com/giltene/wrk2)